bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 Surrender yourself fully at the feet of your Guru to reach your goal.
 ----

-### What is the proof of the fact that the power of Nam will make it easy to follow these principles?
+### What is the proof of the fact that the power of Naam will make it easy to follow these principles?
  You can check our Naamis.
 Try to make a distinction between their previous and the present life style.
 Excepting those who are not observing the principles in letter and spirit, you won’t find such people anywhere else.
 An impartial study will give you the needed proof.